-Accountant in Bankruptcy operates on behalf of the Scottish Government which is responsible for devolved elements of corporate insolvency.
+AiB operates on behalf of the Scottish Government which is responsible for certain aspects of corporate insolvency of Scottish registered companies.

-AiB develops policy for certain aspects of corporate insolvency and is responsible for receiving and recording information on liquidations and receiverships of Scottish businesses, held in the Register of Insolvencies.
+It is responsible for recording statutory information on liquidations and receiverships of Scottish businesses on the Register of Insolvencies.

 Under the Insolvency (Scotland) (Receivership and Winding Up) Rules 2018, statutory forms were replaced with prescribed contents.

 AiB has a suite of non-statutory forms for liquidations and receiverships.
 Copies of individual forms can be provided on request by emailing the Insolvency Registrations team.